ovh/docs/pages/storage_and_backup/object_storage/s3_performance_optimization/guide.en-gb.md

     "UploadId": "YjgxYmRmODItOWRiMi00YmI2LTk1NTMtODBhYWYwYmFjZGYx"
 }
 ```
+> [!primary]
-> ⚠️: Do not forget to save the upload ID, key and bucket name for use with the upload-part command.
+> Do not forget to save the upload ID, key and bucket name for use with the upload-part command.

 Then, for each part, you need to make an upload-part command where you specify the bucket, key and upload ID: